How to Survive in China Without Knowing How to Speak Chinese

 How to Survive in China Without Being Able to Speak Chinese

-You Should Start Learning Chinese Before You Go
+Start Learning Chinese Before You Go

-I myself had every intention on going to other parts of the world.
+I myself had every intention of going to other parts of the world.
 I didn't know that I was coming to China until about two weeks before I left America.
-During those two weeks I was a very busy person between giving notice at my job, taking care of my visa and dealing with some family matters.
+During those two weeks, I was a very busy person between giving notice at my job, taking care of my visa and dealing with some family matters.
 I didn't have time to begin studying the language.
 I didn't even have time to think that it was a good idea.

 Learning a Language Isn't Quick and Easy

 While the idea of immersion in a given language is supposed to increase learning speed the reality is that you still have to be proactive.
 Learning any language takes time, hard work and a bit of dedication.

-How Do You Live in China Without Learning Chinese?
+So How Do You Live in China Without Learning Chinese?